bcrowell/dorcas/README.md

         in the real document is tighter than estimated by the software.

 ## Technical description

+Unlike many OCR systems, Dorcas does not require training on a "ground truth" document whose OCR results are already available.

 The following is a brief outline of how the technical innards of the software work.